moose-code/logtui/README.md

 # Monitor ERC-20 events on Optimism
 logtui erc20 optimism

+# Monitor on a testnet
+logtui uniswap-v3 optimism-sepolia

+# List all available networks
+logtui --list-networks

+# Force refresh the network list from Hypersync API (updates cache)
+logtui --refresh-networks

 # Custom events
 logtui -e "Transfer(address,address,uint256)" "Approval(address,address,uint256)" -n ethereum

 # List available presets and networks
 logtui --list-presets
 ```

+### Network Discovery

+LogTUI automatically discovers and caches all networks supported by Hypersync:

+1. On first run, it loads the default networks
+2. It then attempts to fetch all available networks from the Hypersync API
+3. Networks are cached locally for future use, even when offline
+4. Use `--refresh-networks` to force update the cached network list

+This ensures you always have access to all supported networks, even when working offline.

 ### CLI Options